nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `listp` command.
 Multiple persons in the list.
    2. Test case: `deletep 1`<br>
       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+Details of the deleted contact shown in the feedback message.
    3. Test case: `deletep 0`<br>
       Expected: No person is deleted.
-Error details shown in the status message.
+Error details shown in the feedback message.
    4. Other incorrect delete commands to try: `deletep`, `deletep x` (where x is larger than the list size)<br>
       Expected: Similar to previous.